pimium/pic16f54-7-segments-display/readme.md

 | | SLEEP | <t style="text-decoration:overline">EN</t> | DIM5  | DIM4  | DIM3  | DIM2  | DIM1  | DIM0  |
 | Default | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |

+DIM<5-0>
-**DIM<5-0>**: Dimmer, '0b000000' is full power and '0b111111' is dark.
+: Dimmer, '0b000000' is full power and '0b111111' is dark.

+<t style="text-decoration:overline">EN</t>
-**<t style="text-decoration:overline">EN</t>**: Writing '1' to this position will power off the segments.
+: Writing '1' to this position will power off the segments.
 All segments are off, but the controller is still running.
+: <span style="color:red"> <t style="text-decoration:overline">EN</t> isn't implemented yet! </span>

+SLEEP
-**SLEEP**: The controller go in sleep.
+: The controller go in sleep.
 Can only be restart push the <t style="text-decoration:overline">MCLR</t> pin down.
 All registers will be reset to theirs default value.

 #### Digit x Register Bit Assignement